globe-and-citizen/cnc-portal/backend/README.md

 After running this command, you should be able to connect to your PostgreSQL database at postgresql://root:root@localhost:5432/cnc-db.

+## Environment variables

+The .env file should contain the variable in the format:

+`DATABASE_URL=postgres://postgres:cnc@postgres@127.0.0.1:5432/postgres`

-## Running prisma migrations for database structure :
+## Running prisma migrations :

 - Migration command

   `npx prisma migrate dev --name init`